davidfeng88/CollisionViz/README.md

 [Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers), [heatmap](https://developers.google.com/maps/documentation/javascript/heatmaplayer), and [traffic, transit and bicycling layer](https://developers.google.com/maps/documentation/javascript/trafficlayer) are created using the Google Maps JavaScript API.

 ### Collision details
 The `Highlight` component will render if the `highlight` slice of the state is not `null`.
-To make the component persist even after the marker disappear from the map, I had to create a separate `highlight` slice to hold the information of this collision, instead of using the information already in the `collisions` slice.
+To make the component persist even after the marker disappears from the map, I created a separate `highlight` slice to hold the information of this collision, instead of using the information already in the `collisions` slice.

 ## Future Directions